vishva8kumara/wetdaq/README.md

 ## 🧭 Wind Overlay

-A red arrow overlay updates in real time on the wind scatter chart.
+A blue arrow overlay updates in real time on the wind scatter chart.
 It is rendered via:

 ```js
 arc.elem('div', null, { class: 'wind-overlay' });
 ```

-Styled with `wind_overlay.css`.

 ---

 ## 🧑‍💻 License

-MIT License © 2025 — [Your Name]
+MIT License © 2025 — ShilpaSayura

 ---